The Triple Cross: Plot

 Kanzaki, Shiba, and Imura are a trio of robbers who commit a series of bank robberies, making off with hundreds of millions of yen.
 They lay low for a year until Imura falls into serious debt and begs to be a part of another robbery.
 Shiba introduces them to Kadomachi, the young owner of a rock club.
 Following Kadomachi's plan, they rob an armored car expected to be transporting 200 million yen from a hotel at Lake Tōya to a bank in Sapporo.
 When they discover that the armored car was only carrying 50 million yen, Imura attempts to rob the others at gunpoint but is overcome with guilt and drops the gun.
 Kadomachi grabs the gun and shoots at the others, killing Imura before stealing the money and blowing up the safe house with dynamite.
 Kanzaki and Shiba are injured but Kanzaki's girlfriend Misato arrives and drives them away.

 Kadomachi sneaks into Shiba's home and meets up with Shiba's young girlfriend Mai, with whom Kadomachi was supposed to split the money.
 Disappointed that the haul is less than expected, she steals the money and hides it away from Kadomachi.

 Kanzaki visits Kadomachi's club, where he learns about Kadomachi's relationship with Mai and his debt to a loan shark named Yoshida.
 Kanzaki forces his way into Yoshida's office and learns that Kadomachi promised to pay him the next day.
 Yoshida sees a news report about the armored car robbery and realizes where Kadomachi got the money.
 Yoshida hires the hitman Tatsuo to kill Kanzaki and Kadomachi so that he can take all the money as well as the club.

 Kanzaki hires Dr. Sakagari, a quack plastic surgeon, to remove the bullet near Shiba's heart.
 Imura's widow calls and asks to speak with Kanzaki.
-Misato gives Kanzaki 1 million yen and is dropped off at a resort, where she two bikers attempt to assault and rob her before she slashes their faces with a razor blade, causing them to fall into the water.
+Misato gives Kanzaki 1 million yen and is dropped off at a resort, where two bikers attempt to assault and rob her before she slashes their faces with a razor blade, causing them to fall into the water.
 Kanzaki visits Imura's widow and gives her the 1 million yen so that she can pay that month's payment of 800,000 yen to a loan shark to whom Imura owed money.
 She tells him that Imura was actually a Korean named Kim, then puts on lipstick and leaves for an appointment.